tigaorm/tigaorm/README.md

 # Tiga ORM
-Tiga ORM is a TypeScript Active Record ORM that builds top of [Knex](https://knexjs.org/).
+Tiga ORM is a TypeScript Query Builder that builds top of [Knex](https://knexjs.org/).

 ## Features